-The interest period starts on the date you made your payment or the issue date of your notice informing you of the amount of tax, debt, interest or instalment, whichever is the later.
+The period for which you can receive interest starts on the date you made your payment or the issue date of your notice informing you of the amount of tax, debt, interest or instalment, whichever is the later.
 The interest period ends on the due date for payment or when the refund takes place where the early payment is refunded before the due date, whichever is the earlier.
-For example, a notice of assessment issued to you on 19 September 2008 showed an amount of tax payable.
-If the amount was due on 21 November 2008 but you paid early, on 1 November 2008, the interest period would be 21 days - 1 November to 21 November.
+For example, a notice of assessment issued to you on 19 September 2009 showed an amount of tax payable.
+If the amount was due on 21 November 2009 but you paid early, on 1 November 2009, the interest period would be 21 days - 1 November to 21 November.

-The interest rate applying for each quarter of 2008-09 is shown below:
+The interest rate applying for each quarter of 2009-10 is shown below: